jvandenaardweg/playpost-api/README.md

 ## Migrations
 Updating the database is strictly done using migrations.

-1. Do your database changes
+1. Do your database changes in the entity files
-2. Run `npm run build`
+2. Run `npm run build` to generate a build which the typeorm CLI can use
 3. Create a migration, example: `npm run typeorm migration:generate -- --name ArticleCompatible -d src/database/migrations`
+4. Verify the migration file is correct
-4. Add the migration class to `migrations: []` in `src/database/connection-options.ts`.
+5. Add the migration class to `migrations: []` in `src/database/connection-options.ts`.
 Make sure you use the correct order (oldest first).
-5. Restart the service
+6. Restart the service
-6. When starting the service migrations are run automatically
+7. When starting the service migrations are run automatically

 ## When updating the environment with new data